Spenoki-Solutions-GmbH/slopify/README.md

 slopify pick-ticket
 ```

-## A case for non-agentic workflows
+## A case for more non-agentic workflows

 ### Security
+* No literally random arbitrary shell command execution (A traditional no-go in software development)
 * Code can be audited
-* No literally random arbitrary shell command execution (A traditional no-go in software development)

 ### Simplicity
 * No sandboxing needed
-* "Its just a few lines"
+* It's just a few hundert lines of script.

-### Enviromental impact / Costs
+### Environmental impact / Costs
 * Forseable costs.
 A fixed number of API calls to the big models.
-* Certain tasks can be handled locally.
+* Certain LLM completions can be handled locally.
-* Hand-
+* Hand-pick the most economical model for the job.

 ### Control
-* Error cases can be handled robustly.
+* Error cases can be handled sanely at all.
 * Precisely curate the context to the LLMs -> Better performance.
 * Plan beforehand the best way to accomplish a task.
 * No Vendor lock-in - plug and play different models depending on your needs.

 ### UX
-Discoverability: users can see what you tool can do.
+Discoverability: users can see what your tool can do.
+No need for users to oversee and rubber-stamp AI actions.

 ## Development Guidelines